rozensoftware/flea/README.md

 - Command Server (root)
 - Simple Command Sender (flea-client)

 The server is the main project that would be developed.
 The client is a test program to validate the protocol and the core functionality of the Flea Server.
+Unless otherwise stated, the Flea works in Linux and Windows.

 ## Purpose